 Apart from these manual testing interview questions, you might like to check out the below post, one of best technical questionnaires for Senior test engineers.

-Now, it’s time to get into reading the most important manual testing interview questions for experienced testers.
+Now, it’s time to get into reading the most important manual testing interview questions for software testers.

 Top 50 Manual Testing Interview Questions & Answers.